mgsrichard/surfs_up/README.md

 ### Results:
 The statistical analysis shows that Oahu has remarkably homogenous weather.
 This is great news for W. Avy, who will be able to demonstrate conclusively that the weather will not deter surfers or ice cream eaters on most days.
-December is slightly cooler, wetter, and less sunny than June.
+December is slightly cooler and rainier than June.
 Below are summary statistics for June and December temperatures.

 #### June Temperatures Summary Statistics
 ![june stats](https://github.com/mgsrichard/surfs_up/blob/main/Resources/June_temps_stats.png)